realestninja/i3-individual-workspace-actions/README.md

 # i3-individual-workspace-actions

-This script checks which workspace is active and takes care of the requested action.
+This script checks which workspace is currently in use and will then take care of the requested action.

+## Example usecase:

+When I open my webbrowser on WS7, it will always take me to trello directly, because thats the workspace I usually use trello.

 ## Requirements: